IvanStoychev/PublishForQA/README.md

 # PublishForQA
-A tool that copies files and directories from three entered directories into a fourth one.
+A tool that copies files and directories from three entered locations into a fourth one.
 Custom made for specific inhouse use.

 # Motivation
 Created to somewhat ease the lives of our inhouse developers.